News Graphic

 Police Crackdown on Reckless Celebrations

-Law enforcement across Georgia is urging residents to steer clear of this dangerous practice.
-It’s not just a bad idea—it’s illegal.
+Law enforcement across Georgia is urging residents to steer clear of this dangerous practice and many agencies have sent out reminders on social media that they should never have to send.
 Georgia law prohibits reckless discharge of firearms and shooting within 50 yards of public streets or highways.

 Despite popular myths, bullets fired into the air don’t just vanish.
 They come back down, and they come down hard.